The Russian accusative case was the first ‘real’ case I learned 5 years ago.

 In the following paragraphs you find the tables on how the declensions of the accusative case work.

-See it as a quick cheat sheet.
+See it as a quick cheat sheet to the Russian grammar.

 - if you’re completely new to the accusative case, take a quick look and then continue reading the rest of the article for an in-depth guide on how and when to form the accusative case.